Post Series, September 14-20, 1964

 And on the matter of the Beatles' general irreverence--towards nearly everything:

 "Reverence," he says, in his quiet, earnest way, "often goes too far.
 Take the Royal Family--I don't feel all that reverence for them.
 We talked to Princess Margaret, all of us, just like people because we would have felt ridiculous saying, 'Your Highness' or 'Your Worship.'
 It's much better this way--not that we want to be so irreverent that we sound stupid."
+And on the Beatles' movie, "A Hard Day's Night":

 "We were surprised that some of the critics found so much meaning in it.
 The picture was nothing at all but a string of little things--I suppose we were spoofing the general popular film, especially some of the silly musicals made in England, and Hollywood, too.
 We were just trying to make something that was not a bad film; you know, so that nobody would say, 'Well, it's not so bad for them.'
 I know we didn't feel like actors.
 We were just sort of playing out a weekend the way it is in our own lives now."